bedonbosco/NLP/Developer-Guide.md

 ## Tools

-For development and maintaince underthesea, we are using the following tools
+For development and maintaince underthesea, we are using the following tools:

 * Git (Github, Github Actions)
 * Pycharm 2022.2.1 (Community Edition)